uqlibrary/technology-training/intro_to_programming/intro_to_programming.md

 ##### Instructions

-There's one more step missing: removing the empty strings.
+There’s one more step missing: removing the empty strings.
 Can you add it to the function?

 ##### Solution